Can Maine Coon Cats Jump?

 - Strong back muscles

-The video below is a great example of how Maine Coons can jump extremely high, using their powerful hind legs to catapult them into the air, from a stationary position:
+The video below of our Maine Coon cat, Mika, is a great example of how Maine Coons can jump extremely high, using their powerful hind legs to catapult them into the air, from a stationary position:

 Do Maine Coons Like To Jump?

 They might have the skills to jump as high as the average cat you see walking down the streets, but that doesn’t automatically mean that this cat breed wants to!

 These clever cats appear to have quite logical and sensible minds, since they opt for the simpler route up to the top of a wall, rather than exerting a singular huge burst of energy into jumping upwards.